FAQ for Tealium’s Customer Protection Package (“CPP”)

 The DPA covers all personal data (a subset of Customer Data) you upload to our Services.
 Our DPA reflects our privacy program for personal data we process in the Services and addresses certain obligations each respective party has under applicable data protection laws.
 Our DPA also addresses additional requirements of the European Union’s Regulation 2016/679 (“GDPR”), the Australian Privacy Act 1988 (Cth.), and the California Consumer Privacy Act, Cal.
 Civ.
 Code §§ 1798.100 et seq. as amended (“CCPA”).
 We use our DPA instead of using our customers’ data processing agreements for the same reasons that we use our DSS as stated above.

-We drafted our DPA specifically to satisfy the requirements of applicable data protection laws, including those of Article 28(3) of the GDPR.
+We drafted our DPA specifically to satisfy the requirements of applicable data protection laws, including those of Articles 28(3) and 46 of the GDPR.
 Because we do not have access or visibility to your Customer Data, you play an important role in how some of the requirements of GDPR are satisfied.
 For example, we are transparent about the comprehensive technical and organizational measures we implement, including the many audits and certifications we undergo and make available to you, but ultimately you play an indispensable role in determining whether the Services are appropriate for your specific use case and whether or not our Services meet requirements applicable to your particular personal data.

 Since our DPA is being provided uniformly across all our products and customers, we are unable to alter our DPA for one Customer.
 We are confident that our DPA will more than address all our Customer’s privacy issues, including addressing compliance under applicable laws.
+Similarly, we rely on you to let us know if you believe you are in scope for the GDPR in terms of the data transfers from EU and we can provide supplementary terms for those transfers such as the European Standard Contractual Clauses.

 Service Level Agreement (SLA)